The Advanced Surgicare Weight Loss Program

 Sydney bariatric surgery specialist Dr. V. Kuzinkovas of Advanced Surgicare wants to give his weight loss patients the best chance possible to succeed.
 That is why he offers a comprehensive weight loss program that does not stop when the surgery is complete.
 He and his staff at Advanced Surgicare understand that major weight loss is a journey, and therefore provide valuable tools and resources to help you along the way.

-Overview of the Advanced Surgicare Program
+Advanced Surgicare Program Overview

 In an effort to maximize our patients’ chance of weight loss success, we provide them with: